 If you have Microsoft Action Pack, you don't get Cloud support because it doesn't include Signature Cloud Support.
 Microsoft Action Pack includes only Microsoft Product Support (on-premises).

-You might see the error message This Access ID is already associated with an account.
+You might see the error message This Access ID is already associated to an account.
 Please contact your Technical Account Manager to obtain a new Access ID.
-This error message is invalid and should be ignored.
+This error message is invalid for partner program benefits and should be ignored.